Characteristic Power Series of Graph Limits: Characteristic Power Series of Graphons

 where $\lambda_j$ varies over the eigenvalues of $\cA$. \end{definition}

-We then use this definition -- albeit only the $p=2$ case, a.k.a.~the Hilbert-Carleman determinant -- for reasons which will be apparent below, to define a characteristic power series of graphons:
+We then use this definition -- albeit only the $p=2$ case, a.k.a.~the Hilbert-Carleman determinant, after first considering $p=4$ -- for reasons which will be apparent below, to define a characteristic power series of graphons:

 \begin{definition} The {\em characteristic power series} of a graphon $\cG$ is defined by

 \end{definition}